smajohusic/MagicMirrorRemote/readme.md

 </p>

-##### A simple homepage that allows you to remotly execute ssh commands to your client.
+##### A simple homepage that allows you to remotely execute ssh commands to your client.

 Remember to create a `.env` file in root of this project, and add these variables.
 Change out to your credentials for `SSH_IP`, `SSH_USERNAME` and `SSH_PASSWORD`